LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * Allow setting cell to read only with columnMetadata
     * Allow getUpdateColumns override
     * Set caption with columnMetadata
-* Support aliquot creation mode for EntityInsertPanel:
+* Support aliquot creation mode for EntityInsertPanel
-* Add header props to BulkUpdateForm:
+* Add header props to BulkUpdateForm

 ### version 2.23.1
 *Released*: 15 April 2021